Mortgage program for eligible borrowers using a Veterans Affairs guarantee structure.

 Borrowers encounter VA loans when determining whether they qualify for the program and whether its structure fits better than FHA or conventional alternatives.

 Once the program path is chosen, VA eligibility and lender underwriting both matter.
-The borrower needs to meet the program framework and the lender’s own credit and documentation standards, and the borrower also needs to understand how the VA Funding Fee affects total cost.
+The borrower needs to meet the program framework and the lender’s own credit and documentation standards, understand how the VA Funding Fee affects total cost, and in some cases understand how Residual Income may shape repayment-capacity review.

 A veteran compares a VA loan and a conventional loan for the same home purchase.
 The VA option may provide a more favorable path for that eligible borrower depending on savings, pricing, and the overall structure of the transaction.